A diagrammatic approach to variational quantum ansatz construction: Children ansatzes and their construction

 One may often restrict the ground state of a system by symmetries of the Hamiltonian; that is, operators $S$ that commute with $H$.
 When this is true, all eigenstates $|E_0\rangle$ of $H$ may be chosen to be eigenstates of $S$.
 This is particularly relevant in electronic systems where the particle number $\sum_iZ_i$ or parity $\prod_iZ_i$ is conserved.
 The symmetry is enforced on all states in a variational ansatz $(U, |\vec{0}\>)$ when $|\vec{0}\>$ is an eigenstate of $S$, and $[U(\vec{\theta}),S]=0$ for all choices of the parameters $\theta$.
 This in turn requires for an ordered product ansatz $U(\vec{\theta})=\prod_iU_i(\theta_{n_i})$ that $[\prod_{i,n_i=n}U_i(\theta_{n_i}),S]=0$ for all unique parameters $n$ and for all choices of $\theta_{n_i}$.
 If a parameter $\theta_{n_i}$ is associated to a single generator $T_i$, then this occurs if and only if $[T_i,S]=0$.

-When a symmetry is not respected by a variational ansatz, one may choose to either remove or fix the offending terms.
+When a symmetry is not respected by a variational ansatz, one may choose to either remove or fix the offending terms (see \cite{Gard20} for an alternative approach).
 Removal of generators that do not respect a given symmetry is simplest, but may be too restrictive for our desires.
 One may fix an ordered product ansatz to obey a symmetry that is broken by a set of commuting generators $\{T_{M_0},T_{M_0+1},\ldots,T_{M_1}\}$.
 To do this, one needs to solve the system of linear equations

 and fix $c_n\theta_n=c_m\theta_n$ for $N\leq n,m\leq M$.
 This requires fixing \emph{all} parameters between $N$ and $M$, which in turn might require rearranging the original ansatz to place specific units next to each other.